 Have you ever wondered what is the difference between table salt vs sea salt?
 I have, and I finally took the time to look into it more.
 First, for a little background typically I buy sea salt when purchasing salt to go on food for flavoring.

 But I always also have one large “regular” container of non-iodized table salt on hand in my pantry.
 This is the salt I use to make a solution for my neti pot and I tend to pull from this large container for any baking needs.
-Not all stores sell the non-iodized version, so it is important to note the distinction.
-I use a neti pot to as nasal irrigation when I have allergy issues or when I think a sinus infection is coming on.

 Table Salt vs Sea Salt